9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ```
 ::::

-Although this is much tidier, we\'re still repeating ourselves.
+Although this is much tidier, we're still repeating ourselves.
 We can
 take advantage of the fact that the `MovieReview` constructor acts as a
 normal, pure function by *lifting* it into the monad, as we discussed in
-[the section called \"Mixing pure and monadic
+[the section called "Mixing pure and monadic
-code\"](15-monads.org::*Mixing pure and monadic code)
+code"](15-monads.org::*Mixing pure and monadic code)

 :::: captioned-content
 ::: caption